aizkhaj/sclo-nest/README.md

 ## Other Notes

-This API has been tested for accuracy/functionality using Postman as well.
+This API has been tested for accuracy/functionality using Postman.

 ## Installation
 I used Yarn for this, but feel free to follow the instructions below for starting the server using NPM.